sulaimanali/the-practice-players.github.io/_posts/2020-04-08-Welcome-Message.md.md

 **The Practice Players** was created to envelop a passion for sports with dialogue, where opinions are always welcomed.

 Origination of the name comes from a common phrase mentioned in sports, although perhaps in a more negative light.
-“Practice Players” are usually referred to as those who either shine when the spotlights aren’t on them, the average Joes, or those who aren’t the “elite stars”.
+“Practice Players” are usually referred to as those who either shine when the spotlights aren’t on them, the Average Joes, or those who aren’t the “elite stars”.
 However **The Practice Players** sports environment was created for the average sports fan who loves to talk sports, plain and simple.

 Content for this site will be posted on this website, Instagram (@practiceplayers), Twitter (@practiceplayers), Facebook (@practiceplayers) and YouTube pages.